starsite/FileMaker-Swift/README.md

 // to create a new empty record, pass an empty dict object for 'fieldData'.
 // let payload = ["fieldData": []]

-// when a completion block is the final parameter, you can write it (more concisely) as a trailing closure 😉 createRecord(token: token, layout: layout, payload: payload) { recordId, code, message in
+// when a completion block is the final parameter, you can write it (more concisely) as a trailing closure. 😉 createRecord(token: token, layout: layout, payload: payload) { recordId, code, message in

     guard let recordId = recordId else {